- Register for Art Class

 - Family Learning and Fun

 The Museum offers a variety of classes for children, teens, and adults in a variety of media including drawing, painting, and pottery.
 Fall 2017 classes begin on Tuesday, September 19 and run for eight weeks!

 The Family Art Lab and Book Nook are interactive spaces where children can explore art on their own terms—by touching, building and pretending.
 We invite families to be creative together in these spaces designed just for them!

 Join us Fridays in September for Pre-K Open Studio Sessions!
 These free drop-in exploratory art-making sessions are from 10:30 AM - Noon, and are designed for kids ages 3 - 5 and their caregiver(s).
 Registration is required.

 Explore the World Through Art!

-The Springfield Art Museum offers customized, interactive tours for grades K-12 at no cost to participating schools or homeschool groups.
+The Springfield Art Museum offers customized, interactive tours at no cost for private groups, schools (grades K-12 and higher education), and homeschool cooperatives.
 Tours may include observation, discussion, creative writing or drawing prompts, responding to art through movement or drama, collaborative group work, independent exploration of the galleries and more!
-Experiences can be designed to support a wide range of curricular goals and modified for special needs.
-Contact Kate Baird at firstname.lastname@example.org for more information.
+Experiences can be designed to support a wide range of subjects, interests, curricular goals, and special needs.

 WELCOME TO THEwhere you are encouraged to ENJOY, LEARN and CREATE.
 There is always something new and exciting to inspire you, whether it’s our expansive permanent collection or a featured current exhibit.
 Try sparking your creativity with one of our many lectures or art classes.
 Come see what SAM has to offer, then plan on coming back because enjoying, learning and creating never stop.